AssemblingTheFuture/zRobotics/README.md

 ### Symbolic Computation :warning:

-You can get your robot's equations in a symbolic form, however, please consider that **this computation is slower than numerical one**, also **resulting equations won't be simplified as we do in paper**.
-If you need to simplify the obtained results, you can use ```trigsimp()``` function as follows:
+You can get your robot's equations in a symbolic form, however, please consider that **this computation is slower than numerical one**, also **resulting equations won't be simplified most of the times as we do in paper**.
+If you need to simplify the obtained results, you can use [```trigsimp()```](https://docs.sympy.org/latest/tutorial/simplification.html#trigsimp) function as follows:

 ```python